polywock/Edge-Addon-Region-Cycler-Bookmarklet/README.md

 1. To create the bookmarklet, edit any existing bookmarklet and change the URL to the code inside `bookmarklet.js`.
 For name, choose `EDGECYCLE` or whatever.
 1. Open any Edge addon page.
 For example, [Global Speed.](https://microsoftedge.microsoft.com/addons/detail/global-speed/mjhlabbcmjflkpjknnicihkfnmbdfced) (my extension).
-1. Click on the bookmarklet.
+2. Once bookmarklet is clicked, it will either...
-    - Note: First time you click on bookmarklet, if there's a region already selected, it will ask if you want to start from the first region.
+    - If current region has no reviews, it will cycle to next region.
-    - Keep clicking until it tells you it found reviews on the current region.
-If it did, read the reviews.
-Repeat until finished checking all regions.
+    - If current region has reviews, it will ask you if you want to cycle to next region.
+Click "Cancel" if you haven't read them yet.
+Otherwise, click "Ok" to cycle to next region.